nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 To do so, enter `list tasks`.

-If done successfully, you should the see all tasks show up under in the member list in the [current team section](#current-team-section) as shown below.
+If done successfully, you should the see all tasks show up in the member list in the [current team section](#current-team-section) as shown below.
 You can also view all incomplete and complete tasks by supplying the `-i` flag or the `-c` flag respectively.